visheshgupta08071992/AutomationAndDSANotes/SystemDesign/UnderstandingCache.md

 ### Cache Invalidation:

-Cache invalidation is the process of removing or updating cached data to ensure that the cached information remains accurate and up-to-date.
-There are different strategies for cache invalidation:
+Cache invalidation is the process of updating or deleting cache data when cache becomes outdated or invalid.

 1. **Time-Based Invalidation(ttl: Time to leave):**
    - Cached data is considered valid for a specific time period, after which it is automatically invalidated, and the next request triggers a refresh.